Welcome to North Mull Parish

-Whilst they may appear to be widely separated by country roads and beautiful scenery, they are all part of the Church of Scotland, one body of faith and fellowship.
+Whilst they may appear to be widely separated by country roads and beautiful scenery, these communities and buildings are all part of one Church of Scotland parish, one body of faith and fellowship.
 Each church has a different character, particularly architecturally, but their congregations are equally welcoming whether you live on Mull or are a visitor.

-The churches aim to work together and try to ensure that anything that is done in the name of the Church of Scotland is honouring to the Lord, supportive of the communities they serve, and welcoming to everyone.
+The churches aim to work together and try to ensure that anything that is done in the name of the Church of Scotland is honouring to God, sharing the gospel message by being supportive of the communities, and welcoming to everyone.

 Craignure – As the ferry from Oban steams into Craignure on the Isle of Mull, the harled white washed walls of the little church of Torosay and Kinlochspelve can be seen, standing proud …. continue reading.